JakeEBrooks/JakeEBrooks.github.io/docs/fundamental_concepts/binary_numbers.md

 one __bit__ = __one digit binary number__ (like 0 or 1)\
 one __nibble__ = __four digit binary number__ (like 0011 or 1011, no I'm not joking)\
-one __byte__ = __eight digit binary number__ (like 11100010)\
+one __byte__ = __eight digit binary number__ (like 11100010)

 Say our computer has a maximum storage capacity of 100 gigabytes.
 One gigabyte means 1 billion bytes, which in turn means 8 billion bits.
 We have one hundred gigabytes, so we can store 800 billion binary digits in our computer!
-It's a literal translation: one-giga-byte(s) = one-billion-bitsx8
+It's a literal translation: "one" "giga" "byte(s)" = "one" "billion" "lots of 8 bits"

 Practically speaking, it's not unreasonable to think of a storage device, like a hard drive, as just a really big book.
-On each page you can only write a certain number of digits (bits) since each digit has a fixed width, so the overall book can only fit a certain amount of information.
+On each page you can only write a certain number of digits (bits) since each digit has a fixed physical size when written on the page, so the overall book can only fit a certain number of bits, and therefore a finite amount of information.

 In the next section, we'll talk about the components of a computer and how storage devices fit into this structure.
-Take a break, and then [we'll get stuck in](./binary_logic)
+Take a break, and then [we'll get stuck in](./boolean_logic)